How Does Bipolar Disorder Affect Your Body?

-When your mood is in a consistent fluctuation between manic and depressive emotions, your body naturally has a hard time adapting.
-For example, while you’re in a depressive episodes, it’s granted your energy levels are low.
-But, if you were to suddenly find yourself in a manic episode, your energy levels suddenly skyrocket. ¹
+When your mood is in a consistent fluctuation between manic and depressive emotions, your body has a hard time adapting.
+For example, while you’re in a depressive episode, you’ll experience low energy.
+On the other hand, if you’re in a manic episode, your energy levels suddenly skyrocket. ¹

-It’s important to consider how these variations are playing a role within your body just as much as your brain.
-For if you can identify how your body adjusts to these rampant changes, you may have a better chance at targeting specific symptoms.
+It’s important to consider how these variations play a role in your body.
+If you can identify how your body adjusts to these rampant changes, you may have a better chance of targeting specific symptoms.

 Common Physical Symptoms of Bipolar Disorder

-A bipolar disorder is diagnosed when medical professionals identify experiences of manic episodes.
-These are defined as phases when your energy levels skyrocket and you’re having difficulty sleeping.
+Bipolar disorder is diagnosed when medical professionals identify experiences of manic episodes.
+These are phases of high energy, usually resulting in difficulty sleeping.
 You may also experience irritability, restlessness, and increased sexual desire.

-Medical professionals may also observe you’re experiencing depressive episodes.
-Quite opposite from manic, these phases make you feel as though your lacking energy and are in need of more sleep.
+Medical professionals may also observe depressive episodes.
+Opposite from manic, these phases make you feel as though you’re lacking energy and need more sleep.
 You may also feel hopeless and depressed.

-Our bodies have a natural reaction to what’s going on inside our brains.
-Bipolar episodes are an easy way to identify some of these changes. ²
+Our bodies have a natural reaction to what’s going on inside our brains thanks to the gut-brain connection. ² Bipolar episodes are an easy way to identify some of these changes.

-For example, during a depressive episode, you’ll most likely experiences changes in your appetite – you’ll find yourself eating more or less than normal.
-During manic episodes, your body feels like it has so much energy, you not be able to help certain symptoms, such as shaking.
+For example, during a depressive episode, you’re more likely to experience changes in your appetite.
+More specifically, you’ll eat more than normal or less than normal.
+During manic episodes, your body feels like it has so much energy, you’ll develop symptoms such as shaking.

 Before we continue, it’s important to note two things.
 The first is that our bodies also have a lot of influence on our psychology.
-A healthy diet and regular exercise have been proven to relieve symptoms of mental illness to some extent.
+A healthy diet and regular exercise can relieve symptoms of bipolar disorder.

 Central Nervous System

 The majority of bipolar disorder symptoms play a role in your brain.
-Due to this, your central nervous system (CNS) is the second most affected as it’s directly connected.
+Due to this, your central nervous system (CNS) is one of the most affected body parts.
+Your CNS incorporates both your brain and spine and comprises a network of nerves that control various elements of yourself.
+These include: ³

 • Aggressiveness